 There are many myths circulating about male pattern baldness.
-At Simone Thomas hair loss clinic in Bournemouth, Reading and London, we meet many men suffering from male hair loss conditions that have tried countless potions, medications and expensive products with no result.
+At Simone Thomas hair loss clinic in Bournemouth we meet many men suffering from male hair loss conditions that have tried countless potions, medications and expensive products with no result.
 There are hundreds of products on the internet which claim to either stop men from losing any more hair or to help them re-grow their hair.
 In this hair loss blog, we will attempt to outline and debunk the 7 most common male pattern baldness myths, including male pattern baldness symptoms and solutions:

 Baldness Myth 1: Baldness is in your genes